 Understanding searcher behavior by channel, intent by geography, and engagement by content asset throughout the buying cycle is key to a brand’s web presence reputation.

 Mobile Usage is Forcing a Shift of Search Strategies

-This behavioral change indicates that consideration needs to be given to:
+This behavioral change indicates that consideration needs to be given to the keywords used:

 - how the content is consumed